Gremelody/intelligent-molecular-skeleton-design/README.md

 This repository provides a complete, modular workflow designed to integrate quantum chemistry with modern machine learning techniques to accelerate research in materials science and computational chemistry.
 The pipeline covers the entire process from high-throughput virtual library construction and representative sampling, to sophisticated feature engineering, hyperparameter optimization, and finally to the construction, evaluation, interpretation, and application of a high-performance stacking ensemble model.

+## 📂 Project Structure and Focus

+This repository contains the complete workflow applied to two distinct research projects.
+The scripts are identical in function but differ in their specific configurations.

+* **`CPyr/`**: This directory contains the **main body of work**, focusing on the **dichloropyrimidine** molecular system.
+The descriptions and details throughout this README primarily refer to this project.
+* **`1,4-Benzoquinone/`**: This directory contains a **secondary application** of the same workflow to the **1,4-Benzoquinone** system.
+It serves as an additional example of the workflow's versatility.

+---

 ## 🚀 Key Features

 * **End-to-End Pipeline** 🛣️: Offers a complete solution from problem definition to final prediction, covering all critical stages of a scientific research task.